Lawrencedacastellanza/Robotic-Arm-Control/README.md

 The following sections provide detailed information about each program.
 ## General prerequisites
-- Arduino IDE installed on your computer.
+- Arduino IDE and Processing installed on your computer.
 - 6DoF Robotics arm: I have used this [one](https://www.amazon.it/Taidda-Manipolatore-Industriale-insegnamento-Universitario/dp/B084FSVQYC/ref=asc_df_B084FSVQYC/?tag=googshopit-21&linkCode=df0&hvadid=459268327566&hvpos=&hvnetw=g&hvrand=11317279051347235925&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=20569&hvtargid=pla-1001227747582&psc=1&mcid=f9a52a06b82c34429ae7a00b076da8ab) but I have to say that I have found a lot of problem with the servos.
 I suggest you to by a more expensive one that will last longer and will have a better construction quality.
 # Arduino ServoEasing Control